curv3d/curv/.github/ISSUE_TEMPLATE/bug_report.md

  - GPU driver, if on Linux:
  - Are you running the `curv` command using a remote viewing protocol like VNC or NX?
  - Are you running the `curv` command inside a VM?
+ - Are you using the Ubuntu Linux Snap package?
  - Curv Version: run the command `curv --version` and paste the output here.

 **Additional context**